sambow23/Dell-Precision-5540-macOS/README.md

 ## Issues
 #### External Displays
 When plugging in external displays, the internal display will become blank and strobe the backlight at a high frequency.
 It can be temporarily fixed by closing the lid for at least 10 seconds and then opening it back up.
+EDID patching may fix this.

-#### USB Audio Stutter
+#### System Stutter
-There is mild to severe audio stutter when using a USB audio device, I have not yet determined the cause but the built-in audio does not have this issue.
+There is mild to severe stutter every few minutes, I believe it has to do the with Samsung NVMe drive I am using.

 ## Hardware compatibility